-Bradley notified Google of his software straight away and was willing to work with them to close up some of the flaws.
+Bradley notified Google of his AdSense click fraud software straight away and was willing to work with them to close up some of the flaws.

 Bradley was initially offered $50,000 for his software by some of the world’s top spammers and online fraudsters.
 Knowing he could get a good price for his software, he approached Google and offered to sell it to them for $100,000.

 After initially meeting with engineers from Google and discussing the software, everything seemed to be going fine and was invited back at a future date.
 Upon returning to Google’s offices, Bradley was arrested by a secret service officer and was charged with trying to extort $100,000 from Google.

 Although the charges were eventually dropped and Bradley was allowed to go free, this case proves once again that law enforcement is actively pursuing fraudsters.

 They could have taken his money and had a look at his software, but then they would only be encouraging fraudulent activity.
 Although this case was a long time ago, Google today still actively battle on against the countless click fraudsters by introducing new technology to detect them.

 Legal Threats & Click Fraud Lawsuits

 When it comes to click fraud, lawsuits are often a lot more common than criminal trials.
 This is primarily down to a few reasons.
 The first reason is that it’s much easier for a business to sue someone else for financial loss instead of trying to get law enforcement involved.
-Most law enforcement only want to spend their time going after the big gang who cost several businesses millions of dollars a year.
+Most law enforcement only want to spend their time going after the big gangs who cost several businesses millions of dollars a year.